 Immigration Advocacy and Support

 The EOF Program at The College of New Jersey’s purpose is to facilitate student transitions which lead to college readiness, positive adjustments, address developmental concerns, academic success, student persistence to graduation, and prepare them with the knowledge, skills, abilities, and values which are necessary to compete in both a regional and global multicultural workplace, graduate study, and other personal and civic endeavors.

 You must apply to be a part of the EOF program.
 For more details, check out their website at: https://eof.tcnj.edu/

 TCNJ Student Organizations

-TCNJ students have created a number of clubs and organizations celebrating various cultures, languages and religions such as the Japanese Student Association, Kinkz and Coilz, French Club, Autism Awareness Club, Muslim Students’ Associations and more.
-Find these and other orgs on the Roar app!
+TCNJ students have created a number of clubs and organizations celebrating various cultures, languages, and religions such as the Japanese Student Association, Kinkz and Coilz, French Club, Autism Awareness Club, Muslim Students’ Associations, and more.
+Find these and other organizations on the Roar app!

 Office of Institutional Diversity, Equity, and Inclusion